sigasi/sigasi_insights/manual/vivado.md

 * [Configure Sigasi Studio as default editor in Vivado][/manual/opening#xilinx-vivado]
 * [Automatically generate a Sigasi Studio project from an existing Vivado project][/tech/generating-sigasi-project-vivado-project]
-* [Automatically add the VHDL sources of Vivado libraries to your Sigasi Studio projects with a quickfix][/manual/linting#quickfix-for-third-party-libraries]
+* [Automatically add the VHDL sources of Vivado libraries to your Sigasi Studio projects with a Quick Fix][/manual/linting#quick-fix-for-third-party-libraries]
 * Automatically compile your files with Vivado's XSIM and launch a simulation with a simple click.

 # Configure Vivado